markbaaijens/rpmusicserver/README.md

 [Top](https://github.com/markbaaijens/rpmusicserver#rp-music-server)

 ## Folder mapping
-For several services within RPMS, container-technology docker is used.
+For several services within RPMS, the container-technology docker is used.
 Within docker, there is no direct link to the file-system, but this is achieved through a virtual folder which is set during installation.

-Normally, an end-user does not have to know about these virtual folders, but there are a few exceptions primarily around LMS and SyncThing.
-These specific cases have to be documented.
+Normally, an end-user does not have to know about these virtual folders, but there are a few exceptions primarily around LMS and SyncThing, these specific cases are documented here.
+So when working on the inside of the docker-infrastructure, either LMS or SyncThing, refer to the virtual folders.

-Mapping from virtual folder to physical folders:
+### Mapping of virtual folder to physical folders
-* LMS: /music => rpms://user/[music]
+* LMS:
+  * virtual docker-folder: `/music`
+  * maps to physical folder: `/media/usbdata/user/music`
+  * can be reached by Samba: `smb://rpms/[music]`
-* SyncThing: => /data => rpms://user
+* SyncThing:

-So when working the inside of the docker-infrastructure, either LMS or SyncThing, refer to the virtual folders.
+  * virtual docker-folder: `/user`
+  * maps to physical folder: `/media/usbdata/user`
+  * can be reached by Samba: -

+Note.
+SyncThing maps to `/media/usbdata/user`, which is the root of all Samba-shares, `public`, `music` and `downloads`.
+Thus, you can sync any folder on any share with SyncThing.

+### Example
+If you want to sync your music-files, with Synthing:
+* music-files reside in `/media/usbdata/user/music`
+* you can reach them by the file-share `smb://rpms/[music]`
+* then, the docker-folder should be `/user/music`

 [Top](https://github.com/markbaaijens/rpmusicserver#rp-music-server)